CoocooFroggy/OTA-Blocker-Profile/profile.md

-Install the profile
+# Installation

 To install the OTA blocker profile, click "Allow" when prompted.
 Then open Settings and finish installing the profile.

 When done, open Shorcuts again.

-hey there
+hey there how